umang94/Drodeo/SYSTEM_ARCHITECTURE.md

 # Drodeo System Architecture

-**Version:** 4.2.0
+**Version:** 4.3.0
-**Last Updated:** September 7, 2025
+**Last Updated:** September 13, 2025
 **Status:** Production Ready

 ## System Overview

 Drodeo is a video content generation system that uses a two-step Gemini pipeline to analyze video content with optional music overlay for video creation.
+The system intelligently handles large video collections by automatically batching and concatenating videos when more than 10 videos are provided.

 ### System Design Diagram
 ```